Chern classes from Morava K-theories to $p^n$-typical oriented theories: Morava K-theories and operations to -typical theories

-Formal group laws (FGLs) are formal power series in two variables which model a multiplication of a formal neighbourhood of the identity of a one-dimensional algebraic group.
+Formal group laws (FGLs) are formal power series in two variables which model a multiplication law on a formal one-dimensional neighbourhood.
 We have already mentioned them in Section \ref{sec:def} where they appeared in the connection to oriented cohomology theories.
 For general facts about formal group laws we refer the reader to \cite{Haz}.

 Recall that there exist a notion of a $p$-typical FGL due to Cartier, which over a torsion-free ring is simplified to the following: a FGL is $p$-typical iff its logarithm has the form $\sum_{i=1}^\infty l_ix^{p^i}$ (\cite[Th.~4]{Cart}).